Museum and Field Stations Facility - NCBS Research Collections

 Curators of Herpetology: Prof. Sushil Kumar Dutta, Dr. Varad Giri

-Curators of Lepidoptera: Dr. Krushnamegh Kunte (NCBS), Sanjay Sondhi (Titli Trust), Yash Sondhi (Titli Trust)
+Curators of Lepidoptera: Dr. Krushnamegh Kunte (NCBS), Tarun Karmakar (NCBS), Sanjay Sondhi (Titli Trust), Yash Sondhi (Titli Trust), Shipra Saxena (NCBS)

 Curators of Arachnida: Rajesh Sanap, John Caleb (NCBS research associates)

-Curator of Odonata: Shantanu Joshi (Indian Foundation for Butterflies)
+Curator of Odonata: Shantanu Joshi (NCBS research associates)

 Curators of Cicadidae and Fulgoridae (Hemiptera): Dr. Krushnamegh Kunte (NCBS), Kiran Marathe, Vivek Sarkar (NCBS research associates)

-Curator of bees (Hymenoptera): Dr. Johannes Spaethe (University of Wuerzburg, Germany), Dr. Johann Neumayer (Salzburg, Germany), Dr. Martin Streinzer (University of Vienna, Germany), Dr. Axel Brockmann (NCBS)
+Curator of Hymenoptera (bees): Dr. Johannes Spaethe (University of Wuerzburg, Germany), Dr. Johann Neumayer (Salzburg, Germany), Dr. Martin Streinzer (University of Vienna, Germany), Dr. Axel Brockmann (NCBS)